 2 emails that increase retention - Kristen LaFrance

-Ecom retention expert Kristen LaFrance explains how to build retention via emails, and shares two must-send emails every ecommerce store should have.
+Ecom retention expert Kristen LaFrance explains how to build customer retention via emails, and shares two must-send emails every ecommerce store should have.

 What Kristen covers: